WayfaringBloke/dnd/writing/pub/Character_Creation.md

 **IMPORTANT:** Toughness impacts HP so dumping it will make your character extremely fragile.

-If you configure [this site](https://chicken-dinner.com/5e/5e-point-buy.html) with the custom rules below (only 3 on the left have changed), you can ingore one stat (leave it at 8) to work out what possible combinations of modifiers.
+If you configure [this site](https://chicken-dinner.com/5e/5e-point-buy.html) with the custom rules below (only 3 on the left have changed), you can ignore one stat (leave it at 8) to work out what possible combinations of modifiers.
 It's just for illustration purposes though and the table above is final.

 ![point buy](https://i.imgur.com/Bd2bDXT.png)